Dodgers 10, Mets 2 – 2024 NLCS Game 4: Mookie’s 4-hit, 4-RBI day backs Yamamoto as the Dodgers are one win away

 ——

 For the Mets, Maton continued on in the 7th, getting two outs but also giving up a single and hitting a batter.
-That brought up Ohtani again, and David Young entered to strike him out and end that threat.
-He then struggled in the 8th, giving up a Betts single, walking Teoscar, a two-run double to Edman, and a single from Enrique that cornered things.
+That brought up Ohtani again, though he grounded out against Danny Young and ended that threat.
+The 8th was a different story, as he gave up a Betts single, walked Teoscar, surrendered a two-run double to Edman, and then a single from Enrique that cornered things.

 —–